jdaalba/maven-dockerization/README.md

 # maven-dockerization
-Demo Spring Boot project using Docker, without Java or Maven installed
+Demo Spring Boot project using Docker, without Java or Maven installed.

 ## Requirements

-* Docker 20.10.12 or above
+* Docker 20.10.12 or above.
-* docker-compose 1.25.0
+* docker-compose 1.25.0 or above.

 ## Run this project